OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

   ```
 - The result of a single Comet run is basically a number of peptide-spectrum-matches (PSM) with a score each, and these
   will be stored in an idXML file.
 Now we can run the pipeline and after execution is finished, we can have a first look
-  at the the results: just open the input files folder with a file browser and from there open an mzML file in **TOPPView**.
+  at the the results: just open the ouput folder with a file browser and from there open one of the three input mzML's in **TOPPView**.
 - Here, annotate this spectrum data file with the peptide identification results.
 Choose **Tools** > **Annonate with identification**
   from the menu and select the idXML file that **CometAdapter** generated (it is located within the output directory that
   you specified when starting the pipeline).